Financial-Times/ui-style-guide/README.md

 [user.name@FT-12345 style-guide]$ ruby -v ruby 2.0.0p247 (2013-06-27 revision 41674) [universal.x86_64-darwin13]
 ```
+* You also need to check if command line tools are installed for xcode

 * Install Jekyll with `sudo gem installl jekyll` (you will require administrative access to your machine to do this).
 Hopefully you will see something like this: